junaga/invita-dev/md2html.md

 Note: Whitespace (Newline, Space etc), is actually ignored in HTML.
 This code includes line breakes only to improve readibly for the author.
 This is done automaticly by code formatting tools like [prettier](https://prettier.io/).
 The entire HTML could just as well be written in a single line.

 Note: This HTML is a slightly simplified version of the actual transpiled output.
 The `id` attribute was dropped, and `<strong>` and `<em>` were replaced by `<b>` and `<i>`.
 Both versions are equal to the reader, they produce the exact same view (semantically and stylistically) when rendered.

+## Learning by doing

+I encourage you to just write some HTML to get the hang of it.
+Open your HTML files in the browser, and check them out using [DevTools](https://developer.chrome.com/docs/devtools/) (`ctrl+shift+j`).
+If you still feel not ready to get going, [MDN](https://developer.mozilla.org/en-US/) is the best place to learn about the web.